Abscess scan - radioactive

 The test is controlled so that you get only the smallest amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is very low compared with the benefits.

-Pregnant women and children are more sensitive to the risks of the x-ray.
+Pregnant women and children are more sensitive to the risks of radiation.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.